NicoElNino / iStock / Getty Images Plus

 Ways to protect yourself from fraud

 Fraudulent activity can happen to anyone in any type of circumstance; however, older Americans can be especially vulnerable for many reasons.
-Steady income and access to assets, being lonely and isolated, or being vulnerable due to a recent loss or health issue, are just a few examples cited by the “Money Smart for Older Adults Resource Guide,”2 which discusses how financial exploitation can occur.
+Steady income and access to assets, being lonely and isolated, or being vulnerable due to a recent loss or health issue, are just a few examples cited by the “Money Smart for Older Adults Resource Guide,"

 Reliable information and education can be effective prevention tools to help reduce the risk of financial fraud.
 Keep these tips from the FTC’s consumer information website handy and share them with family, friends, and neighbors to help stop scammers from cashing in: